KU Writing Center Writing Fellows

 First started in the 1970s and 80s, writing fellows programs are an increasingly common way to provide writing support.
 KU’s Writing Fellows program was first piloted in 2012 and then established as the KU Core Writing Fellows Program in 2015.
 Since its pilot year, writing fellows have worked with courses in the humanities, social sciences, and sciences.
 To expand offerings, the Writing Fellows program is now open to courses outside of the KU Core.

-We are currently accepting applications to have a Writing Fellow in your course for the Spring 2020 semester.
+We are currently accepting applications to have a Writing Fellow in your course for the Fall 2020 semester.
 Please apply at the link below.

 Undergraduate Writing Fellows